 On that topic, OpenBSD networking features are extremely impressive.
 For the record, it was the first free operating system offering an IPSec stack, and the first production ready IPv6 implementation.
 While there is no need to mention pf and OpenSSH, did you know about carp(4), httpd(8), relayd(8), and OpenBGPD, OpenIKED, OpenNTPD, OpenSMTPD, just to name a few?

 The ports collection is both up to date and high quality.
 As with code, the project removes obsolete and decaying ports on a regular basis.
 The port system infrastructure is written in Perl, which I consider to be a good choice considering the large possible attack surface which regular package managers represent.
-Binary packages are available (checksumed using SHA-256, signed with Ed25519) and are the prefered way to use ports.
+Binary packages are available (checksumed using SHA-256, signed with Ed25519) and are the preferred way to use ports.
 Over the last year, I've been contributing to the collection, and also ported some of my own programs.
 The suggestions I received on the mailing lists helped me to write better software, minimize dependencies, improve overall program flexibility, and also gave me motivation to write man pages.
 May the story continue.

 Lastly, the community is super friendly.
 OpenBSD developers are not only highly skilled, but also have a great sense of humour.
 The no compromise attitude, attention to detail, and willingness to do things the right way is both motivating and contagious.
 Ultimately, what I hope for the future is a world where the OpenBSD approach to problem solving is the norm rather than the exception.
 Proactive security!